 (A) its payment obligations hereunder rank and will rank at all times at least pari passu in all respects with all of its other unsecured obligations (except for those which are preferred by operation of law or equitable principles);

-(B) it is an “eligible swap participant” as such term is defined in Rule 35.1(b)(2) of the U.S. Commodity Futures Trading Commission, 17 C.F.R. §35.1(b)(2) (1993); and
+(B) (I) it is an “eligible swap participant” as such term is defined in Rule 35.1(b)(2) of the U.S. Commodity Futures Trading Commission, 17 C.F.R. §35.1(b)(2) (1993); and

 (C) this Agreement and each Transaction entered into by it hereunder is undertaken in conjunction with a line of business for purposes of the U.S. Commodity Futures Trading Commission’s Statement of Policy Concerning Swap Transactions.